jiajeng/SEEG/ES/README.md

 ## Exp.
 PC

-### step 1 : get stim.PC IP address and Port (define in the code, typically above 1024)
+### step 1 : get stim.PC IP address and Port (define in the code, typically lager than 1024)

 - check stim. pc ip address and Port that will shown in command line if run Eth_Server.py file